-As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
+As a student you may experience a range of issues that can cause barriers to learn, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
 These mental health concerns or stressful events may lead to diminished academic performance or reduce a student's ability to participate in daily activities.
-The Ohio State University offers services to assist you with addressing these and other concerns you may be experiencing.
-If you or someone you know are suffering from any of the aforementioned conditions, you can learn more about the broad range of confidential mental health services available on campus via the Office of Student Life's Counseling and Consultation Service (CCS) by visiting ccs.osu.edu or calling 614-292-5766.
-CCS is located on the 4th Floor of the Younkin Success Center and 10th Floor of Lincoln Tower.
-You can reach an on call counselor when CCS is closed at 614-292-5766 and 24 hour emergency help is also available 24/7 by dialing 988 to reach the Suicide and Crisis Lifeline.
+No matter where you are engaged in distance learning, The Ohio State University's Student Life Counseling and Consultation Service (CCS) is here to support you.
+If you find yourself feeling isolated, anxious or overwhelmed, on-demand resources are available at go.osu.edu/ccsondemand.
+You can reach an on-call counselor when CCS is closed at 614- 292-5766.
+You can call or text the new 988 Suicide and Crisis Lifeline 24/7.
+The Ohio State Wellness app is also a great resource available at go.osu.edu/wellnessapp.